scvalex/ltc/docs/interim.md

 updates to the data sets on different nodes to cause conflicts.
 Relational databases data stores usually solve this issue by coordinating the nodes such that conflicts cannot appear in the first place.
-Due to the disconnected nature of LTc, this is not an option, so LTc nodes have to deal with conflicts as they appear.
+Because of the disconnected nature of LTc, this is not an option, so LTc nodes have to deal with conflicts as they appear.
 DVCSs such as git face a similar problem, which they solve by attempting a textual merge of the conflicting changes, and falling back to manual intervention.
-NoSQL data stores usually adopt an automated version of previous scheme; for instance, CouchDB detects conflicts, but lets the user application decide how the merging should be done. \citep{And10}
-Since both these approaches work well in practice, in LTc, we first attempt to solve conflict through automatic merging, and fallback to application specific conflict resolution.
+NoSQL data stores usually adopt an automated version of previous scheme; for instance, CouchDB detects conflicts, but lets the user application decide how the merging should be done. \citep{And10} Because both these approaches work well in practice, in LTc, we first attempt to solve conflict through automatic merging, and fallback to application specific conflict resolution.

 Among DVCSs, \href{http://darcs.net/}{Darcs} is different in that it tries to mathematically formalize its behaviour.
 This formalism is